 In the meantime I had heard about Music Together and got really enthusiastic about it.
 Soon it became clear to me that this was something I wanted to add to my teaching programme.
 I took a teaching workshop in the USA and became a registered Music Together teacher.
 Soon thereafter, in March 2008, DingDong Belgium was born.
 DingDong Netherlands followed in 2016.

 I will always be grateful to my parents for introducing me to the magic of music, which was part of our daily family life.
-As a daughter of a professional flutist, I attended my father’s symphony orchestra practices, and, according to my parents, was one of the few children who did not run on stage and interrupt the rehearsals.
 After having expressed an interest in solo performances, I was presented with an opportunity to study piano at a tender age of 5.
 Throughout my studies I was fortunate to have passionate and patient teachers who loved working with young musicians and bring out their best potential without suppressing their individuality.

-After 18 years of professional training, I decided to switch tracks and pursue my other passions, including politics and international development.
 In 2009, I was introduced to the Music Together programme as one of the parents who attended the DingDong classes.
 I was immediately won over by this programme that emphasizes children’s individuality and encourages their participation without labeling “wrong” and “right” ways.
-It has been an immense joy to see how both my children use music and dance in their daily activities from mimicking Ray Charles at the piano to singing and dancing to Sufi Qawwali.
-One of the most important lessons that both my children and I learned from Music Together is the true joy of music.
+It has been an immense joy to see how my own children use music and dance in their daily activities.
+One of the most important lessons that my children and I learned from Music Together is the true joy of music.

 Vanessa di Fine